Zunaeed-Imran/React.js_Full_Course_in_Bangla/README.md

 - 'Hook_useState' in this folder we larn Different between `Functional and class component`
 - 'Update_state' in this folder we learn previous example `Functional component` 'useState' use different way or update way.
+- 'Event_bubbling'  in this folder we will learn how to stop calling parent component if we call chaild.(if we stopPropagation child will not call parent)

 ## What was my fault and what i learn in this project.